-3. Cheque: all cheques must be payable to 'Kingston University' for the full amount.
+All cheques must be payable to 'Kingston University' for the full amount.
 We only accept cheques drawn on a UK bank or building society account.
 We are not able to accept or Travellers cheques.
 Please note that cheques, including parental and company cheques, are not classed as cleared funds.

 Please write your student ID and name on the back of the cheque.

-4. Bank or building society draft: The draft must be payable to: "Kingston University" for the full amount.
+The draft must be payable to: "Kingston University" for the full amount.
 We can only accept drafts that are drawn on a UK bank account.
 Paying by bank or building society draft is treated as cleared funds.

 International students please note: where a bank draft has been issued outside of the United Kingdom it is important to remember that the issuing bank must formally notify the drawing bank of the draft.
 Failure to do so will result in the bank draft not being credited to the University.
-This will have an impact on your enrolment status and could affect your visa if studying on a Tier 4 visa
+This will have an impact on your enrolment status and could affect your visa if studying on a Tier 4 visa.

-5. Cash: For your safety and security we do not advise you to pay with cash.
+For your safety and security we do not advise you to pay with cash.
 Please do not send cash by post or by courier, nor give money to someone else to pay for you.
 If it is your only option, payment can be made at the payment office on the ground floor of Cooper House.
 It is important that you keep your receipt as proof of payment.

 If the University suspects that a card payment may be fraudulent, we reserve the right to immediately suspend access to IT and library facilities and we may refer the matter to the police.
 You will be subject to the University's Student Disciplinary Procedure.